 We are now working with a wide range of corporate, governmental, scientific and nonprofit partners to advance these kinds of solutions in virtually every market we serve.

-By intensifying the information about where and how crops are growing, Planet’s data, in the hands of our partners, can help farmers more efficiently use their inputs—seeds, fertilizer, water and pesticides—lowering their costs while improving their yields.
-Those very same data and analytics can be used to help farmers and governments better predict yields and avoid food shortages.
-Such data can become the foundation for new kinds of financial and risk management products, like smallholder crop insurance, which helps farmers contend with unanticipated shocks and disruptions.
-Planet’s data can also help determine where sustainable practices, like building and maintaining healthy soils, rotating crops, reducing or eliminating tillage, and adopting regenerative agroforestry practices are being followed, making sustainable supply chains more transparent.
+By intensifying the information about where and how crops are growing, Planet’s data can help farmers more efficiently use their inputs—seeds, fertilizer, water and pesticides—lowering their costs while improving their yields.
+Those very same data and analytics can be used to help farmers and governments better predict yields and avoid food shortages, contend with unanticipated shocks and disruptions, and determine where sustainable practices are being followed, making sustainable supply chains more transparent.

 Planet and the SDGs